bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 Another variant of this objection is that linen cloth can't last 2000 years.
 However, much older linen cloths have been found, such as:

 - King Tut's linen curtains from around 1323 BC.[^tyrer-1981:i] [^mumcuoglu-2020:a]
-- King Rameses linen girdle from around 1479 BC is described as being in "remarkably good" condition and having "a considerable amount of strength in spite of its great age," and "a perfect specimen," other than a hole, one or two cracks, and some ragged edges.[^lee-1912:b]
+- King Rameses linen girdle from around 1479 BC ==TODO: Correct this date== is described as being in "remarkably good" condition and having "a considerable amount of strength in spite of its great age," and "a perfect specimen," other than a hole, one or two cracks, and some ragged edges.[^lee-1912:b]
-- A linen and wool shroud found in a damp Jerusalem tomb carbon dates to between 1 and 50 AD.[^millstein-2009:a]
+- A linen and wool shroud from Jerusalem carbon dates to between 1 and 50 AD.
+It's in worse condition than the shroud of Turin but it was found in a damp cave.[^milstein-2009:a]

 #### "Shroud is too big."